Dental Checkups & Cleanings

 - Oral cancer

 Next, our skilled dental hygienist carefully removes plaque and tartar buildup from even the most difficult to access parts of patients’ teeth, leaving patients with perfectly clean smiles.
 Finally, Dr. Campbell or Dr. Schmidt sit down with patients to discuss findings and partner with them to create an ongoing care plan that meets their needs and helps them achieve and maintain the optimal level of oral health for a lifetime.
 The American Dental Association recommends that everyone go to the dentist once every six months for a checkup and cleaning.
 These dental visits are essential to maintaining optimal oral health and preventing cavities, gum disease, and tooth loss.
 Regular dental visits also pose an opportunity for Drs.
 Campbell and Schmidt to identify problems such as airway disorders or orofacial myofunctional disorders that easily could be managed if caught early in life.
 It is for this reason that dental visits should start by the time a child reaches his or her first birthday, and continue throughout life.

 As a family dental practice, we welcome patients of all ages.
 That includes patients as early as one year of age.
 Our unique, airway focused approach to dentistry is important for our younger patients.
 Research shows that early diagnosis and intervention to correct airway obstruction and bite alignment can help young patients lead healthier, longer lives.
 In many cases, we can stop common concerns such as TMJ dysfunction and sleep apnea before they ever begin.
-In addition to our unique treatment philosophy, our dentists have years of experience working with young patients, and we offer a number of services specifically geared toward younger patients including fluoride treatments and mouthguards for young athletes.
+In addition to our unique treatment philosophy, our dentists have years of experience working with young patients, and we offer a number of services specifically geared toward younger patients, including fluoride treatments and sports guards for young athletes.

 Nightguards for Bruxism